 Safe, careful driving will be rewarded with lower premiums over time.
-But watch out; bad habits such as speeding will see your premiums shoot up.
+But watch out; bad habits such as speeding will see your premium shoot up.

 How long are you considered a new driver?

 There’s no fixed definition across insurers of how long they’ll consider someone to be a “new driver” after they’ve passed their test.
-But once you’ve gained a year or two of driving experience and started to build up an insurance no-claims bonus, you should see your premiums start to drop.
+But once you’ve gained a year or 2 of driving experience and started to build up an insurance no-claim bonus, you should see your premiums start to drop.